-At a site-wide level, a year in real life is equivalent to a year in the Star Army universe.
-However, you are not required to stay aligned with the actual dates throughout the year.
-To help keep track of space and time, please include the location, date, and time at the start of your posts as needed.
+At a site-wide level, time in the Star Army universe the runs on the Yamataian Calendar and lines up with real life as described on the calendar page.
+Your RP threads are not required to line up with the site-wide time and can be set as your plot demands.
+Therefore, to help keep track of space and time for history and continuity purposes, always include the location, date, and time at the start of your posts.